Rear Extension Cost

 Insurance Cost

 When you get an extension done, there are a lot of factors that can affect the cost.
-With many big projects are few costs are fairly fixed, like the cost of a roof, and foundation.
-It is all the other decision that you make that have the biggest impact on the final budget.
+With many big projects, few costs are fixed, like the cost of a roof and foundation.
+It is all the other decisions that you make that have the biggest impact on the final budget.

 Size of Extension

-Unsurprisingly the bigger your extension is, the more it is going to cost.
+Unsurprisingly, the bigger your extension is, the more it will cost.
 However, your cost per m² of space will decrease if you build over more than one floor.

 Type of Extension